Vegan Pineapple Pancake Mess

 This healthy Vegan Pineapple Pancake Mess comes with a big warning, it will turn your Sunday morning breakfast routine upside down.
 After having tasted it once you will want to have it again and again.

 The sweet caramelised flavour of the pineapple combined with the slight tanginess of the yoghurt and zing from the lemon blend together perfectly.
 While the cashew nuts add crunch to the delectable soft texture of the wholesome pancake base, your taste buds are guaranteed to go into overdrive.
+If you prefer less mess also check out my Fluffy And Gluten-Free Banana Oat Pancakes for more inspiration.

 Why Vegan Pineapple Pancake Mess Is Good For You